Mihirgo25/chakravyuhlocal/README.md

-# Welcome to your CDK Python project!
+# Welcome to OCEAN DYNAMIC PRICING ENGINE

 To manually create a virtualenv on MacOS and Linux: